reboot-dev/reboot-hello/README.md

 source ./.resemble-hello-world-venv/bin/activate
 ```

-For extra environment isolation, you can make a virtual environment for each
-application you want to run.

 To learn more about why virtual environments are a best practice for Python
 projects, see [the Python documentation for the `venv` module.](https://docs.python.org/3/library/venv.html)